 What if I want to use the code with my own customers?

-The Gruntwork Client License is valid for one company to use to manage its own infrastructure.
+The Gruntwork Subscription is valid for one company to use to manage its own infrastructure.
 If you are an agency or reseller that manages infrastructure for other companies, please contact us to discuss licensing options.

 What's a user?